ezeveliz/cv/index.md

 </div>

 # Ezequiel Veliz
-Estudiante de Ingeniería en Sistemas de la Información.
+Information Systems Engineering student.

 <div id="webaddress">
 <a href="mailto:ezequielveliz@gmail.com">️ ezequielveliz@gmail.com</a>
-| <a href="tel:+541133426797">Teléfono: (+54) 11-3342-6797</a>
+| <a href="tel:+541133426797">Telephone: (+54) 11-3342-6797</a>
 </div>

-## Actualmente
+## Currently

-Lidero un equipo de 5 desarrolladores, a punto de cerrar una segunda implementación de Consumer Goods Cloud y comenzar una tercera.
+I lead a team of 5 developers, about to complete a second implementation of Consumer Goods Cloud and to start a third.

-### Objetivo
+### Objective

-Me apasiona aprovechar la tecnología para impulsar el éxito empresarial y busco constantemente nuevos y emocionantes desafíos que me permitan innovar y sobresalir.
+I am passionate about leveraging technology to drive business success, and I am constantly seeking new and exciting challenges that allow me to innovate and excel.

-## Educación
+## Education

 `2007 - 2014`
 __Instituto Tecnológico San Bonifacio__

-- Técnico Electrónico
+- Electronic Technician.

-`2014 - actualidad`
+`2014 - Present`
 __UTN BA__

-- Ingeniería en Sistemas de la Información, 4° año
+- Information Systems Engineering, 4° year.

+## Certifications

 `2023`
-__Salesforce Certification__
+__Salesforce__

 - Platform Developer 1